-In comparison to felonies, misdemeanor offenses are considered to be less serious crimes; nonetheless, they can still result in penalties that place the offender behind bars.
+In comparison to felonies, misdemeanor offenses are considered to be less serious crimes than criminal offenses; nonetheless, they can still result in penalties that place the offender behind bars in your local county jail and you can still have a criminal history and record.

 Going to Jail for a Misdemeanor in Kentucky